dmuiX/gpu-passthrough-vega-igpu-renoir-cezanne/README.md

   7. Restart
   8. Luckily my mainboard has my gpu already on a separate iommu group, otherwise you would have to separate your iommu group with sth. like asm google it and you will find what I mean
   9. Find out how to extract your vbios rom and the hdmi audio rom from either the GPU or an UEFI update File.

-     If you have the same cpu/gpu as me - 4350g or a 5700g - you can use the dat files from here.
-     1636 is the vega 6 of the 4350G and 1638 is the vega 8 of the 5700G.
+     If you have the same cpu as me - 4350g or a 5700g - you can use the dat files from here. vbios_1636.dat is the vega 6 of the 4350G vbios_1638.dat is the vega 8 of the 5700G.
-  	 both use the same audio device so the ATIAudioDevice_AA01.rom file for the HDMI audio device can be used for both!
+     ATIAudioDevice_AA01.rom file for the HDMI audio device can be used for both!

      IMPORTANT: You must include the audio device otherwise the passthrough will end as the famous error 43.

 	 To extract my files from the bios update file: